Mental Health Problems

 However, despite these challenges, it is possible to recover from a mental health problem and live a productive and fulfilling life.
 It is important to remember that, if you have a mental health problem, it is not a sign of weakness.
 Most people experiencing a common mental health problem see their symptoms pass quite quickly.

 Symptoms may return from time to time but people are often able to manage them after the first experience.
-With more serious mental health problems, people also usually find a way of managing their condition.
+With more serious mental health problems, including mental illness, people also usually find a way of managing their condition.
 For many people, getting better does not mean going back to their previous life, but might mean making choices to live differently and having power over areas of life that seemed out of control before.
 Some people emerge from the experience feeling stronger and wiser having learnt more about themselves.

 This section does not cover all mental health problems.
 If you require more information please get in touch with enquire@samh.org.uk.